Profitbase/Episode-Docs/articles/invision/docs/workbooks/howto/subscreens.md

 ## Step by step

-1. Go to the Subscreens tab and add as many as you need:
+1. Go to the Subscreens tab and add one Subscreen pr tab.
+A subscreen defines the UI in a tab.

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTsubS%20(1).png)